Bitton A.F.C.: Ground

 The club has played at the Recreation Ground since their establishment.
 A seated stand and cover for 150 was installed after joining the Western League, with floodlights erected in 2001.
 The ground currently has a capacity of 2,000, of which 100 is seated.

 Bitton Ladies

 Bitton Ladies were established in 2007 and joined the Gloucestershire County Women's League.
 They won the league title and League Cup in 2012–13, and were promoted to the Eastern Division of the South West Regional Women's League.
-However, they folded at the end of the following season.
+However, they folded at the end of the following season due to a player shortage.
+The team was reformed in 2022 and won the Gloucestershire County Women's League at the first attempt, earning promotion back to the South West Regional Women's League, as well as winning the League Cup.